Reasonate

 • If a participant doesn’t see how one claim supports or objects to another claim, they can request that the other participant bridge the gap.

-• TIP: If you want to object to a claim but realize that your objection doesn’t show that the claim is false, bridge the gap and see if your objection targets the resulting claim instead.
+• TIP: If you want to object to a claim but realize that your objection doesn’t show that the claim is false, bridge the nearby gaps and see if your objection targets one of those claims.

-• If a participant finds a claim to be vague, ambiguous, or otherwise unclear, or thinks that another participant has misunderstood one of their claims, they can request that the claim be refined.
+• If a participant finds a claim or question to be unclear, or thinks that another participant has misunderstood one of their claims or questions, they can request that the claim or question be refined.

 5. Fact check disputed claims.